ramr/go-reaper/README.md

 ## Road Less Traveled
-But for those that prefer to go down "the road less traveled", you can control whether to disable pid 1 checks and/or control the options passed to the `wait4` (or `waitpid`) system call by passing configuration to the reaper.
+But for those that prefer to go down "the road less traveled", you can control whether to disable pid 1 checks and/or control the options passed to the `wait4` (or `waitpid`) system call by passing configuration to the reaper and optionally get notified when child processes are reaped.

 	import reaper "github.com/ramr/go-reaper"